Zamiell/isaac-achievement-randomizer/docs/about.md

 ## Other Randomization Info

 - Unlocking new things will never apply to the current run and will only apply to subsequent runs.
-  - For example, if you unlock The Polaroid on Basement 1 and go on to kill Mom, she will still not drop The Polaroid because it will only be unlocked on the next run.
+  - For example, if you unlock Wooden Spoon on the first run by doing the no-hit objective on Basement 1, you will still get Breakfast as the boss collectible after defeating the Basement 2 boss.
 - The following stat collectibles will always be unlocked before any other unlocks:
   - Wooden Spoon (#27)
   - Wire Coat Hanger (#32)